HarvardWestlake/HWGo/README.md

 **Physical Accessibility:** Alternative gameplay options for users unable to physically explore the entire campus.

 To expand, this idea can be implemented at other schools.
 They could use their own teachers, students, etc.

+Implement clans/groups that players in the school can join Students should represent their group

+Implement AR technology for people willing to use it?
+Might be possible

+Hidden easter eggs around campus